acisops/acis_anomaly_pages/source/dpaa_shutdown.rst

 * As soon as the time of the shutdown is known, inform ``sot_yellow_alert``.
 * Identify whether or not additional comm time is needed and if so ask the Lead Systems Engineer to request it.
-* Prepare a CAP to power back on the DPA-A and bring it up for review.
+* Prepare a CAP to power back on the DPA-A and submit it for review.
 DPA-A shutdowns also require reloading the patches, restarting DEA housekeeping, and resetting the focal plane temperature.
 If *Chandra* is heading into the radiation belts, it may be necessary to also issue a ``WSVIDALLDN`` command to power off the video boards.